pip-services/pip-services-docs/content/en/python/components/auth/_index.md

 gitUrl: "https://github.com/pip-services3-python/pip-services3-components-python"
 description: >

-    This package ontains interfaces and classes for credential stores, which can be used to save or retrieve credential parameters.
+    This package contains interfaces and classes for credential stores, which can be used to save or retrieve credential parameters.